-Status: Pending staff capacity/funding.
+Status: Inactive.
 Watershed restoration plan implementation has been inactive since 2012 due to insufficient capacity/resources.
-Stormwater staff met with Bolin Forest neighborhood representatives and others regarding collaborating on a potential grant application.

 Fiscal and Staffing Considerations: There are no near term considerations.
 Longer term fiscal and staff considerations are uncertain.
 Competitive 319 grant funds (40% local match) could be pursued.